Released: 3rd December 2001

 Sophie Ellis-Bextor’s debut solo album may have split opinion, but the consensus around Murder On The Dancefloor as a highlight was pretty unanimous.
 So, releasing it as the second single made total sense and went on to elevate the song in every conceivable way.

 The shimmering intro is bathed in disco influences: finger snaps set the beat, while a filtered sigh of: “Murder…” floats dreamily alongside a singalong guitar riff.
 It’s meticulously composed and effortlessly executed in setting the tone of the song.
 With an abridged tease of the chorus: “It’s murder on the dancefloor, but you better not kill the groove, DJ, gonna burn this god damn house right down”, the anticipation is held just long enough – around 20 seconds – before the start of the first verse.
 It’s an essential part of the overall experience, and Murder On The Dancefloor is best enjoyed in full.
-The radio edit, which trims this section, feels far less impactful by comparison.
+The radio edit, which trims this section, feels somewhat lacking by comparison.

 Despite taking recognisable elements of disco, including frantic string stabs and an effervescent funky bassline, they’re melded into a contemporary-sounding pop song with modern production.
 However, it’s Sophie Ellis-Bextor’s presence which proves integral to – and firmly elevates – Murder On The Dancefloor.
 Her cool delivery and distinctive inflexions create a low-key disco drama (“I know, I know, I know, I know, I know, I know there may be others, and so and so and so and so and so and so, you’ll just have to pray”) that is full of personality.
 It’s laced with a menace that subtly becomes more pronounced in the evolution of the hook-laden pre-chorus: “If you think you’re getting away…”/“If you think you’ll get away…”/“Don’t think you’ll get away…I will prove you wrong, I’ll take you all the way, boy, just come along, hear me when I say, hey”.
 Sophie Ellis-Bextor may never proceed beyond the point of simmering, but the icy demeanour she projects makes that no less a threatening prospect.